aldotele/lotto_lottery/README.md

 - *lotto-ticket-generator.py* is the script that actually does generate the tickets, while
 - *lotto_table_lib.py* a module inside the *lotto* package, from which a function will be imported, and it was developed to generate a **visual representation** of the lotto bill after each ticket is generated.

+### How to Launch
+The script can be launched through command line by writing *python lotto-ticket-generator.py* plus the amount of tickets we want to generate (min 1, max 5).
+For example typing *python lotto-ticket-generator.py 3* will generate a bill of three tickets.

 ### Classes
 I used three classes: